 New Zealand, the very name invokes the images of Lord of the rings, Rugby and Bungee jumping.
 It is one of those places on earth where Hrithik Roshan danced his way into our hearts and stardom.
 His dance and Lord of the rings added another destination to our bucket list.
 Over the years, New Zealand has gained a lot of popularity amongst many travellers but still remains a dream for the majority.
-So join Travel See Write on a whirlwind road trip that takes you through the middle earth and also through some sights and sounds that are not found anywhere else.
+So join Travel See Write on a whirlwind New Zealand Trip that takes you through the middle earth and also through some sights and sounds that are not found anywhere else.

 New Zealand, the home of middle earth, made popular by the Lord of the Rings Trilogy and Hobbit series is a stunning country that lives up to its hype and turns out to be better than what can be seen on the iMax cinema screen or your mobile screen.
 The country of landscapes, active volcanoes, island sanctuaries is the adventure capital of the world and will enthrall you with its awe-inspiring myriad experiences.
-Exploring it in a week is injustice to the unmatched beauty of this Kiwi land but as they say something is better nothing.
-So if you have only a week in hand to explore New Zealand then go on an unforgettable Road Trip for a 100% Pure New Zealand Experience.
+Exploring it in a week is an injustice to the unmatched beauty of this Kiwi land but as they say, something is better nothing.
+So if you have only a week on hand to explore New Zealand then go on an unforgettable Road Trip for a 100% Pure New Zealand Experience.

 Let’s get started on understanding the geography of New Zealand.

 New Zealand is divided into two islands – North and South Island.
-If you are hard pressed on time and want to explore different kinds of experiences within a week, then opt for a self-drive trip from the Northern tip (Auckland) to the southern tip (Wellington) or vice versa in the North island of New Zealand.
+If you are hard pressed on time and want to explore different kinds of experiences within a week, then opt for a self-drive trip from the Northern tip (Auckland) to the southern tip (Wellington) or vice versa in the North Island of New Zealand.
 And if you have time in hand then you should cover the entire mainland.

 Here is the itinerary for a 7 days 100% Pure New Zealand Road Trip.
 Hop on to relive the moments.